 - Unwelcome physical contact of a sexual nature

 - Comments, jokes, questions of a sexual nature

 - Pressure for sexual activity

 - Looks and gestures of a sexual nature

 - Obscene photographs, cartoons, or graphics

 - Stalking

-- Domestic or dating violence
+• Domestic or dating violence

+XI.
 STUDENT RECORDS

-The Department of Psychology at WCU will document and maintain accurate records of each student's education and training experiences and evaluations for evidence of the student's progression through the program and for future reference and credentialing purposes.
-Records will be retained for no less than 10 years from the student's admission to the WCU PsyD program.
+The PsyD program documents and maintains accurate records of each student's education and training experiences and evaluations for evidence of the student's progression through the program and for future reference and credentialing purposes.
+Student records are maintained indefinitely on a secure, password protected electronic server.

-APPENDIX A.
+XII.
+APPENDIX A